The Championship Player of the Season is one of few awards in football virtually never won consecutively.

 Following the departure of Danny Ings, Burnley splashed out a club-record £10m to land Andre Gray from Brentford and the former non-league striker proved to be well worth the outlay, firing the Clarets to a second promotion in two years.

 Like Ings, Gray took the step-up to the Premier League in his stride and — also like Ings — was poached by a fellow Premier League club.

 Watford signed the Wolverhampton-born forward last August for a club-record fee but he has yet to reach the high goalscoring standards he has set himself across the previous few campaigns.
-Gray only netted two Premier League goals as the Hornets suffered relegation to the Championship, but they’ve since returned, but he’s currently on loan at Championship outfit QPR.
+Gray only netted two Premier League goals as the Hornets suffered relegation to the Championship, but they’ve since returned, but he’s currently at Greek outfit Aris.

 2017: Anthony Knockaert (Brighton)